MajorasMeow/circplot/README.md

 This tool is designed for visualizing the relationship between a gene of interest, its top correlated genes, their expression levels, and their functional annotations (GO terms) all in a single, intuitive plot.
 It function focuses by default on neurodegenerative disease annotation (from Jensen_DISEASES_Curated_2025 and Rare_Diseases_GeneRIF_Gene_Lists (human), or Human_Disease_from_FlyBase_2017 (Fly)) and Top 5 Biological Function GO Terms for each bracket of 0.1 R_squared increments.

 The plot axis is calculated by 360° but begins with a gap for visibility and labels.

 It takes gene correlation data and imputed scRNA expression data from a seurat file as input.
-For both preparatin steps from a seurat object see https://github.com/MajorasMeow/scRNA/blob/main/scfunctions.
+For both preparation steps from a seurat object see https://github.com/MajorasMeow/scRNA/blob/main/scfunctions.

 ![blacksmall](https://github.com/user-attachments/assets/397bf6dd-8689-4124-a890-e9d858566e98)